 You can use GIF's throughout your site just as you would normal image files, however there can be some exceptions.
-Just be sure to use the full size option for the image in order for the animation to display on the page.
+Just be sure to use the full size option (basically that means your image should not exceed 1500 pixels wide and 1000 pixels tall) for the image in order for the animation to display on the page.

 Treat GIF files the same as you would any other proprietary intellectual information and be sure to get permission prior to using these files on your site.

 You can find creative commons GIF's online in a few different ways or create them yourself.
 To search for creative commons GIF's you can utilize a few different resources: